colyseus/docs/docs/demo/mmo/index.md

 		world example of how to implement user authentication as a whole.
 		Do NOT use any email and password combination you actually use anywhere else.

-In this demo unique player accounts are persisted in a database in order to keep track of a player's progress (which room they are currently in and which room they were in last), position, coin balance, and more.
+In this demo, unique player accounts are persisted in a database in order to keep track of a player's progress (which room they are currently in and which room they were in last), position, coin balance, and more.
 A player account is necessary to play this demo.
-With successful user authentication a seat reservation for a room is sent back to the client.
+With successful user authentication, a seat reservation for a room is sent back to the client.
 The session Id of that seat reservation is saved to the player's account entry in the database as a "pendingSessionId".
-When the client attemtps to consume the seat reservation, in order to join the room, a player account look up operation using the "pendingSessionId" is performed in the "onAuth" handler of the room.
+When the client attempts to consume the seat reservation, in order to join the room, a player account look up operation using the "pendingSessionId" is performed in the "onAuth" handler of the room.
 If no player account with a matching "pendingSessionId" exists, the client will not be allowed to join the room.
 However, with a successful player account look up, the "pendingSessionId" will become an "activeSessionId" and the client will join the room.
 A player's progress is used to filter rooms during the matchmaking process.
 For example, a player with a progress value of "1,1" (representing grid area coordinates 1x1) will matchmake into a room with the same progress value if it already exists.
 If no room with that progress value exists, then one shall be created.
 This way rooms for each grid coordinate only exist as players are in them.
 A player's progress is updated as they leave one grid area to move to another via one of the exit doors.
 ### Interactable Elements
 ![Interactables](coinOp.PNG)
 Grid spaces may have `Interactables` scattered around them.
 These are client-side representations of `InteractableState` schema objects that are placed within the editor when we make a new grid space prefab.
 When a player performs an interaction with one of these objects, the client will send a `objectInteracted` message to the server.
 If the server is not yet aware of the Interactable ID that has been provided, it will create a new schema reference which will be added to the room's schema map and makes its way back to the client.
 The server will then check if the Client meets the requirements to perform an interaction.
 If successful, all clients will receive an `objectUsed` message broadcast, along with the interactable's ID and the user who interacted with it.
-On the client's side, the appropriate `NetworkedEntity` and `Interactable` objects will be told to perform together
+On the client's side, the appropriate `NetworkedEntity` and `Interactable` objects will be told to perform together.
+This demo comes with 4 different types of interactables that you can find in the various grid spaces:
+- Button Podium
+    - Gives the interacting user 1 coin per press
+- Coin Op
+    - A small ride that will disable your controls temporarily and bounce your NetworkedEntity around.
+Costs 1 coin per use
+- Teleporter
+    - A small platform that will teleport a user to it's "exit platform".
+Costs 2 coins to use
+- FX Swirl
+    - An alternate to the Button Podium that costs nothing and gives nothing, but displays a cool effect when pressed (uses the DEFAULT server type)

 ## Adjusting the Demo

 As you play around with this demo, you may want to make some adjustments to better familiarize yourself with what is happening.
 Below, you’ll learn how to make these minor adjustments.

 ### Chat Message Life Time
-In `MMOManager.cs` on the client side, you can change the length of time a message shows for:
+On the client side, you can change the length of time a message shows for by changing the public `messageShowTime` variable on `ChatManager.cs` which will then be sent to the server when Joining/Creating a room in `MMOManager.cs`:
 ```csharp
 private async void JoinChatRoom()
 {